risuiar/cars/README.md

 - **clsx**: A tiny utility for constructing `className` strings conditionally.
 - **React-Router**: A standard library for routing in React applications, enabling smooth navigation across different views.

+## 📖 Documentation

+The documentation for this project is available in **Storybook**, where we showcase all of our components.
+Thanks to our integration with **markups**, you’ll be able to see detailed examples of the components in action, along with explanatory text to guide you through their usage.

+To view the documentation and interact with the components:

+1. Run the Storybook server:
+    ```bash
+    npm run storybook
+    ```

+2. Open your browser and visit `http://localhost:6006` to explore the components and their interactive demos.

 ## 🚀 Features

 - **Dynamic Car Data Management**: Manage and explore car information through an interactive UI.